MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-troubleshooting.md

 ### I get an error message that says "WinDbg must be run elevated to support Time Travel Debugging"

-As it says, running the debugger elevated is a requirement.
-In order to run the debugger elevated, right-click on its icon in the start menu and then select "More --> Run as Administrator".
+As the message indicates, running the debugger elevated is a requirement.
+In order to run the debugger elevated, right-click on the **WinDbg Preview** icon in the start menu and then select **More** > **Run as Administrator**.

 ### I can't launch and record a Windows Store application

 This is not supported at this time, but you may attach to and record an already-running Windows Store application.

-### I can't record a <insert esoteric process type - running in another session, security context, credentials...> process
+### I can't record a <insert name of unusual process type - running in another session, security context, credentials...> process

 At this time, TTD only record regular processes that you can be normally launched from a command console or by clicking on an executable or shortcut in Windows Explorer.

-> [!NOTE]
-> JCAB: the wording of this will require some finagling.
-I don't even know what could fail, really.
-Elevation might enable crazy scenarios.
-I think Jordi mentioned recording LSASS, of all things, from WinDbg.
-> But we should put something here, catch-all, to address recoding failures like these.
->

-### I cannot successfully record my application in this computer
+### I cannot successfully record my application on my computer

-If recording of your application fails, we suggest verifying whether you can record a simple Windows process. "ping.exe" or "cmd.exe" are two examples of simple processes.
+If recording of your application fails, verify that you can record a simple Windows process.
+For example, "ping.exe" or "cmd.exe" are simple processes that can normally be recorded.

-If that fails...

-### I cannot successfully record anything at all in my computer
+### I cannot successfully record anything at all on my computer

 TTD recording is an invasive technology, which can interfere with other invasive technologies like application virtualization frameworks, information management products, security software or antivirus products.